agsb/immu/Abouts.md

 ![Three Balls](https://github.com/agsb/immu/blob/main/180px-Permutations_RGB.svg.png "Text to show on mouseover")

 ```
+note: ( left is down, right is up -- result )

 ( to create a copy of a cell)
 : DUP  ( 1 2 -- 1 2 2 ) ; (O=1)
 : DIP  ( 1 2 -- 1 1 2 )  >R DUP >R ; (O=3) (aka DUPD, deprecated in Factor)